adjust/ios_sdk/README.md

 [Adjust]v:      source                 iad3
 ```

-If for some reason this `sdk_click` would be taken in consideration, it might happen that if some user has opened your app
+If for some reason this false `sdk_click` would be taken in consideration, event though a user may have opened your app
 by clicking on some other campaign URL or even as an organic user, he will get attributed to this unexisting iAd source.

 This is the reason why our backend ignores it and informs you with this message: